danlucraft/plugin_manager/README.md

 Plugin Manager
 ==============

-This is a simple plugin loader.
+This is a plugin loader for Ruby.
 Features:

   * dependencies
   * versioning